How Much Does a New Driveway Cost in the UK?

 If you have had your tarmac driveway for a long time, it may have dents or scuffs which cannot be repaired.

 In this case, you may want to need to consider resurfacing it.
 This just means installing another layer of tarmac on top of your old driveway.
-The cost of tarmac resurfacing is usually around £40 per m².
+The cost of tarmac resurfacing is usually around £40 per m² depending on location and size of the project

 Cost of Concrete Driveway Repairs